-Valparaiso, one of the Pacific’s busiest ports, is much more than just a beautiful hotspot of trade and commerce for Chile.
-In culture, nightlife, art, and sport, it rivals not only Chile’s capital Santiago but also many of South America’s greatest cities.
-Locals proudly refer to Valparaiso as “The Jewel of the Pacific” and after a short stay in the city, it’s easy to see why.
+Valparaiso, one of the Pacific’s busiest ports, is more than just a beautiful hotspot of trade and commerce for Chile.
+In culture, nightlife, art, and sport, it rivals Chile’s capital, Santiago, and many of South America’s greatest cities.
+Locals proudly refer to Valparaiso as “The Jewel of the Pacific,” after a short stay in the city, it’s easy to see why.
 It was declared a UNESCO World Heritage Site in 2003, a fact that visitors will often be reminded of.
-Although there are many historical monuments in the old part of Valparaiso, the city is today best known for its urban creativity; its buildings, bars restaurants, and parks speak of bold contemporary design.
+Although many historical monuments exist in the old part of Valparaiso, the city is best known for its urban creativity today; its buildings, bars, restaurants, and parks speak of bold contemporary design.

-What today constitutes Valparaiso was originally inhabited by native Indians, who saw the potential of the bay of Valparaiso for fishing and established a settlement lining the seafront.
-Historians disagree as to whether the area was colonized by the Changos, seafaring nomads or the Picunches Indians, who grew crops on inland from the bay.
-What we do know is that native Indians lived and prospered for thousands of years in Chile and Valparaiso thrived as a settlement and important fishing village.
+What today constitutes Valparaiso was initially inhabited by native Indians, who saw the potential of the bay of Valparaiso for fishing and established a settlement lining the seafront.
+Historians disagree as to whether the area was colonized by the Changos, seafaring nomads, or the Picunches Indians, who grew crops inland from the bay.
+We know that native Indians lived and prospered for thousands of years in Chile, and Valparaiso thrived as a settlement and important fishing village.

-The native Indians’ peaceful existence was shattered by the arrival of the Spanish conquistador in the 16th century.
-Over the course of the century, the Spanish took control over most of South America, including Chile.
-History records that in 1536, the Spanish invaders first landed in the bay of Valparaiso, led by Diego de Almagro.
+The native Indians’ peaceful existence was shattered by the arrival of the Spanish conquistador in the 16th Century.
+Over the Century, the Spanish took control of most of South America, including Chile.
+History records that in 1536, the Spanish invaders, led by Diego de Almagro, landed in the Valparaiso bay.
 He would subsequently become famous for being the first European explorer of Chile and wasted no time in claiming the settlement in the name of the Spanish Empire.
-It was named after the ship’s captain, Juan de Saavedra, native village back home.
+It was named after the ship’s captain, Juan de Saavedra, a native village back home.

-The Spanish controlled Chile for several centuries, establishing several ports and settlements along the Pacific coast and the countries capital, Santiago in particular, prospered from trade with neighboring countries and Europe.
-However, Valparaiso, or simply Valpo as it was affectionately known, was largely sidelined by the Spanish.
-Despite its great potential for sea trade and development, it remained largely ignored by its rulers and was basically a provincial fishing village, with very few inhabitants in the 17th and 18th centuries.
+The Spanish controlled Chile for several centuries, establishing several ports and settlements along the Pacific coast, and the country’s capital, Santiago in particular, prospered from trade with neighboring countries and Europe.
+However, the Spanish largely sidelined Valparaiso, or simply Valpo as it was affectionately known.
+Despite its great potential for sea trade and development, its rulers largely ignored it.
+It was a provincial fishing village with very few inhabitants in the 17th and 18th centuries.

-Salvation came in the form of Chile’s Independence from Spain in the 19th century.
+Salvation came from Chile’s Independence from Spain in the 19th Century.
 People all over the country rejoiced when Chile was proclaimed an independent republic on February 12th, 1818.
-The transition occurred with relative ease and during the mid-19th century, Valparaiso became an area of increasing importance to the new Chilean government.
-They needed a central base from which to operate their new navy fleet and so Valparaiso became the Navy harbor of Chile.
+The transition occurred with relative ease, and during the mid-19th Century, Valparaiso became an area of increasing importance to the new Chilean government.
+They needed a central base to operate their new navy fleet, so Valparaiso became Chile’s navy harbor.

-In the late 19th century, the city really got into its stride, this ‘golden era’ was fueled largely by the opening up of international trade, which prior to 1818 had been limited to Spain and her colonies.
-Its population grew, as immigrants from poorer regions of Chile and abroad came to Valparaiso to take advantage of this new found prosperity.
-New buildings, including hospitals, civic centers, and parks were constructed; the city had never had it so good.
+In the late 19th Century, the city got into its stride; this ‘golden era’ was mainly fueled by the opening up of international trade, which, before 1818, had been limited to Spain and her colonies.
+Its population grew as immigrants from poorer regions of Chile and abroad came to Valparaiso to take advantage of this newfound prosperity.
+New buildings, including hospitals, civic centers, and parks, were constructed; the city had never had it so good.
 It also became an important port for ships traveling between the Atlantic and Pacific oceans.
-Valparaiso changed considerably during this period, not only was the image and importance of the city transformed but great cultural changes occurred as well.
-No longer a provincial Chilean backwater, its wealth and sea trade attracted a large number of immigrants from Europe who brought their language and culture with them.
-A vibrant melting pot of different cultures emerged, exemplified by the various language newspapers being printed all over the city!
+Valparaiso changed considerably during this period; not only was the image and importance of the city transformed, but great cultural changes also occurred.
+No longer a provincial Chilean backwater, its wealth and sea trade attracted many immigrants from Europe who brought their language and culture with them.
+A vibrant melting pot of different cultures emerged, exemplified by the various language newspapers printed throughout the city!

-Sadly, this prosperity was over-shadowed by a devastating earthquake, which struck the city in 1906.
-Valparaiso greeted the 20th century with destruction and chaos, over 5000 of the city’s residents lost their lives.
-The city, however, was determined to build something positive out of the tragedy and opened the Carlos Van Buren Hospital in 1912, dedicated to victims of the earthquake.
+Sadly, this prosperity was overshadowed by a devastating earthquake that struck the city in 1906.
+Valparaiso greeted the 20th Century with destruction and chaos; over 5000 of the city’s residents lost their lives.
+However, the city was determined to build something positive out of the tragedy and opened the Carlos Van Buren Hospital in 1912, which is dedicated to earthquake victims.

-The city was largely unaffected by the advent of Two World Wars in Europe, being geographically isolated from the conflict.
+The city was largely unaffected by the advent of the Two World Wars in Europe, being geographically isolated from the conflict.
 Of far greater significance was the opening of the Panama Canal in 1914.
-This project for the first time in history allowed ships to easily pass from the Atlantic to the Pacific Ocean via an artificial canal through the center of Panama.
-Wishing to avoid the treacherous and hazardous passage around Cape Horn, many ships avoided the journey via southern Chile and so visitors to Valparaiso’s harbor reduced drastically.
-The economy suffered and unemployment rose sharply in the 1920s and 30s.
+This project, for the first time in history, allowed ships to easily pass from the Atlantic to the Pacific Ocean via an artificial canal through the center of Panama.
+Wishing to avoid the treacherous and hazardous passage around Cape Horn, many ships avoided the journey via southern Chile, so visitors to Valparaiso’s harbor reduced drastically.
+The economy suffered, and unemployment rose sharply in the 1920s and 30s.

-However, the citizens of Valparaiso have always maintained a spirit of optimism and the city has recovered from the loss of sea trade, emerging in a stronger potion in the last 20 years.
-Profiting from a rise in agricultural exports, the city has re-established itself as an important trading port in South America.
-Perhaps of great importance is the urban renewal that has taken place, the city now leads the way in cutting edge architecture and has recovered quickly for the earthquake that struck Chile in February 2010.
+However, the citizens of Valparaiso have always maintained a spirit of optimism, and the city has recovered from the loss of sea trade, emerging in a stronger position in the last 20 years.
+The city has re-established itself as an important trading port in South America because of a rise in agricultural exports.
+Perhaps of great importance is the urban renewal that has taken place; the city now leads the way in cutting-edge architecture and has recovered quickly from the earthquake that struck Chile in February 2010.

 Today, visitors to this wonderful harbor city are seriously spoilt with a wealth of historical buildings, incredible natural beauty, and unique architecture.
 Many famous and historically significant figures have called Valparaiso their home, including Augusto Pinochet and the artist and philosopher Pablo Neruda.
-Still, we know why tourists really visit Valparaiso – its legendary nightlife, bohemian bars, and pubs where sailors, students, writers, and tourists are found socializing well into the morning.
+Still, we know why tourists visit Valparaiso – its legendary nightlife, bohemian bars, and pubs where sailors, students, writers, and tourists socialize well into the morning.
 Welcome to Chile!

 Gastronomy & Wine

-Valparaiso is justly famed through-out Chile for its nightlife, a large collection of bars, cafes, clubs and restaurants where students, poets, office workers and yes tourists socialize until the small hours.
+Valparaiso is justly famed throughout Chile for its nightlife, a large collection of bars, cafes, clubs, and restaurants where students, poets, office workers, and tourists socialize until the small hours.
 Closing time is not a well-understood word here!
-Visitors can expect a fantastic selection of seafood and should start their search in the Muelle (Wharf) district of the city.
-When not enjoying fish, locals like to munch a Chorillana, French fries topped with onions, eggs, and a steak.
+Visitors can expect a fantastic selection of seafood and should start their search in the city’s Muelle (Wharf) district.
+When not enjoying fish, locals munch on a Chorillana, French fries topped with onions, eggs, and a steak.
 It hits the spot after a hard night spent partying.

 Highlights